Population Structures and Fertility

 Some components support a data_sources configuration pattern that lets

-you override individual data keys without rebuilding the artifact.
-This is
+you override individual data keys.
+This is especially useful during

-corresponding artifact key.
+corresponding data key string.
 You can override any of them with:

 Scalar (int or float) - broadcast a constant value to all simulants.